Industry Insights

 The Role of Education

 A well-informed advocate is an effective advocate.
 Thus, education plays a crucial role in preparing advocates.
-Formal education, such as taking mental health counselling courses, can help prospective advocates learn about mental health in a structured and comprehensive way.
+Formal education, such as taking mental health Counselling Courses, can help prospective advocates learn about mental health in a structured and comprehensive way.

 Online Mental Health Courses